bdubauski/MCP/docs/workflow.rst

       store the version number in the commit record

-      if branch name is 'master':
+      if branch is the release branch:
         increment the project build counter

       retrieve the list of resources for test by running `make test-distros`